-Forms have the convention that the value of a form entry with entry name "charset" and type "hidden" is automatically set to the name of the form-charset.
-In this case, the value of the default charset of each text/plain part without a charset parameter is the supplied value.
+Some form processing applications have the convention that the value of a form entry with entry name "charset" and type "hidden" is automatically set; the value is then used as the default charset of text field values (see form-charset in Section 6.1.2).
+In this case, the value of the default charset of each text/plain part without a charset parameter is set to the supplied value.
 For example: